ryandhasgit/Comedy/Headlines/Moved.md

 i invented the fitted sheet and i’m sorry #candidate scientist wins noble prize for figuring out his to fold a fitted sheet #news

+an ode to homonyms

+a shakespearan commercial within a commercial